AdamWilsonLab/emma_docker/README.md

 Now the container exists at $SIF_PATH and is ready to be used.
 You only need to repeat the above steps if you want to update the container.

-## Access the image for interactive computation
+## Run the container for interactive computation

-1. SSH to vortex.ccr.buffalo.edu and then request an interactive job with something like:
+SSH to vortex.ccr.buffalo.edu and then request an interactive job with something like:

 ```
+ssh vortex.ccr.buffalo.edu
 salloc --cluster=faculty --qos=adamw --partition=adamw  --job-name "InteractiveJob" --nodes=1 --ntasks=2 --mem=5G -C INTEL --time=05:20:00
 ```